Kink.com: Specialty web sites

 In 2007, the company's web site Fucking Machines was involved in a trademark dispute when the United States Patent and Trademark Office refused to grant a trademark for the name of the site, asserting that it was obscene.
 Also in 2007, the company began streaming regular live shows, in part as a defense against copyright infringement.
-By 2008 live shows were being streamed by Device Bondage, a Kink.com bondage site, and erotic wrestling site Ultimate Surrender began streaming its competitive matches live in 2008.
+By 2008, live shows were being streamed by Device Bondage, a Kink.com bondage site, and erotic wrestling site Ultimate Surrender began streaming its competitive matches live in 2008.

 In 2008, the company added on-demand technology to its web sites, selling updates to their websites on a per-episode basis rather than strictly by subscription.
 This system recently began adding third-party content, including that from Germany's Marquis.

 Also in 2008, the company launched a site called Bound Gods, a gay bondage site directed by Van Darkholme (also the director of Naked Kombat).
 Bound Gods was launched under a new gay-focused division, KinkMen.com.

 In 2014, the company announced that it was stopping production on its "wildly popular" Public Disgrace and Bound in Public sites, and changing Hardcore Gangbangs to make it more explicitly the fantasy of the female participant.
 Kink announced that it was increasing educational efforts, with the aim of "demystifying alternative sexualities" and would be welcoming the public into The Armory.
 It wished to turn Kink.com into a lifestyle brand à la Playboy.

-As of 2022, their main network boasts over 90 channels, 27 are Kink exclusives from nine studios.
-Making it the largest fetish network to date.
+As of 2022, their main network has over 90 channels, 27 are Kink exclusives from nine studios, making it the largest fetish network to date.

-In October 2022, Kink launched KinkMen as its own, exclusive paysite within the Kink network, bringing in performers from across the male kink and fetish sphere, and feauring directors such as Dominic Pacifico and Micah Martinez.
+In October 2022, Kink launched KinkMen as its own, exclusive paysite within the Kink network, bringing in performers from across the male kink and fetish sphere, and featuring directors such as Dominic Pacifico and Micah Martinez.

-Controversy

-In early March of 2023, the website came under fire for accusations of unsafe filming practises from model Alexis Tae against first-time director Lydia Black who ignored Tae's need to cut during filming.
-The accusation was later corroborated by fellow model Kathryn Mae, who was an extra on set on the day of the violation.

-Following the accusations, were complaints of racism against both Black and Acworth as the CEO of Kink.com from model Avery Jane.